belinskiydm/bsconv/README.md

 The package also contains two additional functions to convert from an arbitrary base to decimal and from decimal to an arbitrary base.

-All functions get an return numbers in the format of string.
+All functions get and return numbers in the format of string.

 ## Installation ##